sabrinamerkin/sabrinamerkin.github.io/_posts/2024-05-19-NFL-Clustering.md

 | Jake Arians	| K |	70 |	202 |	NaN |	NaN |	NaN |	NaN |	NaN |	NaN |	2000 |	arianjak01 |	0 |	NaN |	NaN |	NaN |

 We have 15 biometric & performance-based fields for 6218 players in our dataset, including information on their draft outcome.
-Some players are missing information, and several fields that are not of interest to us...
+Some players have missing information, and several fields that are not of interest to us...

 First, we can clean up the number of player positons in the dataset, we can group similar positons together (i.e., a linebacker *LB* and an inside linebacker *ILB*).
 This will be useful later for our cluster analysis.